Topics Map > IRB Reliance & Collaborative Research > Reliance Basics

 When the HS-IRBs agree to serve as IRB of record, a formal IRB reliance agreement is often required per federal regulations.
 What type of agreement is required depends whether collaborators are affiliated with an institution with its own IRB and, if not, whether the study is federally funded.
 The main types of agreements include:

-- IRB authorization agreement (IAA): An IAA is always needed when the HS-IRBs agree to serve as IRB of record for external personnel or collaborators affiliated with an institution with its own IRB.
+- IRB authorization agreement (IAA): An IAA is needed when the HS-IRBs agree to serve as IRB of record for external personnel or collaborators affiliated with an institution with its own IRB.
 The HS-IRBs office will facilitate development and processing of IAAs when needed.
-NOTE: The HS IRBs participate in a number of IRB reliance partnerships and no separate IAAs are needed for studies reviewed under these agreements.
+NOTE: The HS IRBs participate in a number of IRB reliance partnerships and no separate IAAs are needed for studies reviewed under these agreements, including SMART IRB.

 - Collaborating investigator summary: A collaborating investigator summary is used when the HS-IRBs agree to serve as IRB of record for external personnel or collaborators who are not affiliated with an institutions with its own IRB AND the study is NOT federally funded.
 The HS-IRBs office will work with study teams to facilitate distribution of collaborating investigator summaries when needed.